pankajyadav05/java-selenium-maven/README.md

      - Build and run the tests using Maven commands.

 5. **Submission**:
-   - Submit the project URL as a PRIVATE Git repository to prithvi@smartdino.tech and cc arun@smartdino.tech.
+   - Submit the project URL as a **PRIVATE** Git repository (also provide access) to prithvi@smartdino.tech and cc roshan@smartdino.tech, pankajyadav.code@gmail.com.
-   - **Give repo access to pankajyadav.code@gmail.com**
    - Ensure code quality and organization are in line with best practices.

 ## Bonus